AlexRaubach/ListFortress/README.md

 # Setup

-You should have Ruby 2.4.4 installed and Postgres.
+You should have Ruby 2.4.5 installed and Postgres.

-* Fork and download the repo `git clone --recurse-submodules ...`
+* Fork and download the repo `git clone --recurse-submodules ` + the repo url

 * Check that the submodule files are present.
 If you didn't use `--recurse-submodules` then run `git submodule init` + ` git submodule update`

-* Create ./config/application.yml file with the following secrets for your Postgres install.

-  * db_username: user
-  * db_password: password
+* Create an config file at ./config/application.yml to hold your secrets.
+A sample file can be found at ./config/application_sample.yml

 * Install the required gems `bundle install`